Village Care Project

 Mature Youth +15 (with parent or guardian) are welcome.

-Our project is non- smoking.
+Our project is 100% non- smoking.

-We have some limitations, as people need to be fairly able bodied to join us and participate.
+LIMITATIONS We have some limitations, as people need to be fairly able bodied to join us and participate.
 We travel in safari style vans that are bit tight to climb in and out of.

 We also travel on many remote dirt roads that are very rough, with potholes, so people who have mobility or neck or back problems should probably not come.

-We will be going to 5-7 remote villages in Tanzania where the people collect contaminated water to drink from surface ponds & rivers.
+We will be going to 6 remote villages in Tanzania where the people collect contaminated water to drink from surface ponds & rivers.
 The water often contains waterborne illness like cholera, typhoid & giardia.

-We will also be distributing mosquito bed nets that prevent malaria and tarps to help villagers waterproof their mud/thatch huts to
+Plus, we provide tarps to help villagers waterproof their mud/thatch huts to

 stay dry during the rainy monsoons- as needed.